The following article was published in PHAM News (September 2017)

 So we have to be resourceful.
 One of the benefits of being a small company is that we can be more flexible than some of our bigger competitors.

 The development of a contracting side to the Kensa business was not part of the original plans, but it has enabled the company to address the needs of large social housing projects and the growing demand for district heating solutions.
-Equally important was the launch of the company’s Shoebox product – claimed to be the world’s smallest and quietest ground source heat pump – which has proved to be an ideal solution for multi-occupancy dwellings, where the heat pumps can be fitted in a cupboard or under a kitchen sink and linked to a micro heat network.
+Equally important was the launch of the company’s Shoebox product – claimed to be the world’s smallest ground source heat pump – which has proved to be an ideal solution for multi-occupancy dwellings, where the heat pumps can be fitted in a cupboard or under a kitchen sink and linked to a micro heat network.

 Although Kensa can lay claim to having been involved in a number of prestigious projects over the years, and can count the RNLI as one of its regular clients, its the prospect of being able to reduce energy bills for those people who need it most that presents the strongest case for the wider adoption of ground source technology.
 Simon continues: